understanding media

 Hannemyr, G. (no date).
 Marshall McLuhan Link Farm.
 Retrieved 4th April 2005 from: http://heim.ifi.uio.no/~gisle/overload/mcluhan/.
 Includes links to a small number of texts by and on McLuhan.

 Jeffrey, L. (no date).
 Bibliography: Works by McLuhan and his Collaborators.
-Retreived on 25th January 2005 from: http://www.mcluhan.ca/bibliography.phtml.
+Retreived on 9th July 2009 from: http://www.mcluhan.org/bibliography.html.
 A comprehensive bibliography of everything published by McLuhan.

 Jeffrey, L. (no date).
 Understanding Media Symposium.
 Retreived on 25th January 2005 from: http://www.mcluhan.ca/umsymposium/.
 An online forum discussing individual chapters of Understanding Media.